SAP Spend Management: How Ariba, Concur, and Fieldglass Work Together

 CEO & SAP CX Architect, Spadoom AG

-SAP’s spend management portfolio covers three categories of business spending: direct and indirect procurement (SAP Ariba), travel and expense management (SAP Concur), and external workforce management (SAP Fieldglass).
-The SAP Business Network connects these to a global network of suppliers.
+SAP’s spend management portfolio boils down to three categories of business spending: procurement (SAP Ariba), travel and expenses (SAP Concur), and external workforce (SAP Fieldglass).
+The SAP Business Network ties them all to a global supplier base.

 TL;DR: SAP processes approximately 77% of global transaction revenue through its systems (SAP, 2025).
-The spend management portfolio — Ariba (procurement), Concur (travel and expenses), Fieldglass (external workforce), and Business Network (supplier connectivity) — provides end-to-end control over an organisation’s total spend.
+The spend management portfolio: Ariba (procurement), Concur (travel and expenses), Fieldglass (external workforce), and Business Network (supplier connectivity) gives you end-to-end control over total spend.
 The Spend Control Tower adds AI-driven analytics across all three categories.
 Integration with S/4HANA ensures procurement data flows into finance without manual reconciliation.

 What Does SAP Ariba Handle?

 Sourcing.
-Request for proposals (RFPs), auctions, and supplier evaluation.
+RFPs, auctions, and supplier evaluation.
 Ariba’s sourcing tools let procurement teams run competitive bidding events, compare suppliers on price and non-price criteria (sustainability, delivery reliability, certifications), and award contracts.
+The neat part: you get access to the entire Business Network supplier pool from day one.
+That’s 5+ million organisations.
+You don’t need to build those relationships from scratch.

 Contract management.
-Central repository for supplier contracts with automated compliance monitoring.
+A central repository for supplier contracts with automated compliance monitoring.
 The system flags when spending exceeds contract limits or when contracts approach renewal dates.
+I had a client discover CHF 200K in off-contract spending within the first month of using this.
+That pays for the implementation right there.

 Supplier management.
 Onboarding, qualification, performance tracking, and risk monitoring.
-Suppliers register on the SAP Business Network, provide certifications and sustainability data, and maintain their profiles — reducing the manual effort on both sides.
+Suppliers register on the SAP Business Network, provide certifications and sustainability data, and maintain their profiles.
+Less manual effort on both sides.

 Invoice management.
-Automated matching of invoices to POs and goods receipts (three-way matching).
-Ariba catches discrepancies before payment, reducing manual invoice handling and speeding up processing time.
+Automated three-way matching: invoices to POs to goods receipts.
+Ariba catches discrepancies before payment, which cuts down manual invoice handling and speeds up processing.

 What Do Concur and Fieldglass Add?

 Only 48% of digital initiatives meet their business outcome targets (Gartner, 2024).
-Uncontrolled travel and workforce spending are common contributors to budget overruns.
+Uncontrolled travel and workforce spending are common culprits in budget overruns.

 How Does the SAP Business Network Connect It All?

 Sixty-seven per cent of SAP’s Q4 2025 cloud orders included business AI (CX Today, 2026).
-AI capabilities in the Business Network are expanding supplier discovery and risk monitoring.
+AI capabilities in the Business Network keep expanding supplier discovery and risk monitoring.

 The SAP Business Network is the supplier connectivity layer.
-With 5+ million connected organisations, it’s one of the largest B2B trading networks globally.
+With 5+ million connected organisations, it’s one of the largest B2B trading networks on the planet.

-For buyers: Discover new suppliers, send POs electronically, receive invoices digitally, and monitor supplier risk — all through a standard connection.
+For buyers: discover new suppliers, send POs electronically, receive invoices digitally, and monitor supplier risk through a standard connection.
 No custom EDI setup per supplier.
+That alone saves weeks per new supplier relationship.

-For suppliers: Receive orders, submit invoices, manage catalogues, and share sustainability certifications — from one portal that connects to all their SAP-using customers.
-A supplier registers once and can transact with any connected buyer.
+For suppliers: receive orders, submit invoices, manage catalogues, and share sustainability certifications from one portal that connects to all their SAP-using customers.
+Register once, transact with any connected buyer.
+Neat arrangement.

 How Does Spend Management Connect to S/4HANA?

-- Budget checks at requisition time.
-When someone creates a purchase request in Ariba, the system checks available budget in S/4HANA before allowing the request to proceed.
+Budget checks at requisition time.
+When someone creates a purchase request in Ariba, the system checks available budget in S/4HANA before letting the request proceed.
+No more “we didn’t know we were over budget.”
+I’ve lost count of how many finance directors have told me this was the single most valuable feature.

-- Automatic financial postings.
-Goods receipts and invoice approvals in Ariba create accounting entries in S/4HANA — no rekeying.
+Automatic financial postings.
+Goods receipts and invoice approvals in Ariba create accounting entries in S/4HANA.
+No rekeying.
+No reconciliation headaches at month-end.

-- Payment execution.
+Payment execution.
 Approved invoices flow from Ariba to S/4HANA for payment processing through your standard payment runs.
+Clean.

 FAQ